little-arhat/kuvalda/README.rst

 - Allows validating and sanitizing dicts using any callables
 - Provides several useful helpers
-- Easy to use -- no class-bases boilerplate!
+- Easy to use -- no class-based boilerplate!

 API
 ---

 ``validate`` function takes any mapping as data and another mapping as scheme and check data against scheme.
 It returns list of errors.

 ``sanitize`` function takes any mapping as data and another mapping as scheme and converts data according to schema definition.

 For more info -- see tests.